richiemccoll/understanding-pointer-compression-nodejs/README.md

 - a simple server that handles large payloads
 - a script that uses `autocannon` to load test the server.
+- a `Dockerfile` that does the following:
+  - clone the Node.js repository
+  - configure the pointer compression flag
+  - build the `node` binary

 Three routes are exposed: